uviclibraries/html-css/act-1.md

     <h1>Get to know Frodo Baggins</h1>

     <p>Born on September 22, in the year 1368, by Shire Reckoning, Frodo's childhood        was spent mostly at Brandy Hall in Buckland, the ancestral home of the Brandybuck       family, including his mother Primula Brandybuck.
 His father, Drogo Baggins was the      eldest son of Fosco Baggins.
 Frodo was the nephew of Bilbo Baggins, and both had a      love for the comforts of life, as well as an occasional wild and dangerous              adventure.</p>

     <h2>Frodo's adventures</h2>

     <p>Frodo was a crucial part of Quest of Mount Doom.
 He bore the One Ring to Mount       Doom, where it was eventually destroyed following a fight with Gollum.
-As a Ring-bearer, Frodo's fate was shaped       by the power of the One Ring.
+As a Ring-       bearer, Frodo's fate was shaped by the power of the One Ring.
 He was one of three       hobbits who sailed from Middle-earth to the Uttermost West at the end of the Third      Age.</p>

     </body>
     ```